Functional Specifications

 - AC-2.2.2: Clicking the button opens the task creation flow as a modal state without leaving the task list context.

-- AC-2.2.3: The form contains fields: Title (required), Description (optional), Status (required), Priority (required), Labels (optional).
+- AC-2.2.3: The form contains fields for Title (required), Description (optional), Status (required), Priority (required), Due Date (optional), Labels (optional), Checklist Items (optional), and Attachments (optional).

-- AC-2.2.8: Default Status is “TODO” if not specified.
+- AC-2.2.9: Default Status is “TODO” if not specified.

-- AC-2.2.9: Default Priority is “MEDIUM” if not specified.
+- AC-2.2.10: Default Priority is “MEDIUM” if not specified.

 2.3 View Task Details